jessiehowell/mumsi/README.md

 This helps keep the unused SIP connections from cluttering your channel.

+### Dial out

+If a dial number is set in *config.ini* under the *sip* section, mumsi will attempt to dial outbound the specified number instead of it's default behavior, which is to wait for an incoming call.

 ### Autodeaf

 By default (i.e. autodeaf=0), other Mumble users can only see whether the mumsi